excellogalihs/arch/README.md

 end)
 ```

-(You'll keep adding to that second line as you go — `hyprpaper`, `waybar`, and `nm-applet` all join it in the next few steps, the same way the `&` chains them into one shell command that fires everything off together.)
+You'll keep adding to that second line as you go — `hyprpaper`, `waybar`, and `nm-applet` all join it in the next few steps, the same way `&` chains them into one shell command that fires everything off together.

 Check it's running: